SpectralWaveData/spectral_wave_data/README.md

 The source code is in this repository.

-Precompiled binaries and Python install (wheel) files can be downloaded from the "Release" tab of this repository.
+Precompiled binaries can be downloaded from the "Release" tab of this repository.

-Using Windows-10 you may also install the Python distribution directly from [PyPI](https://pypi.org/project/spectral-wave-data/) using your command line::
+Using Windows or Linux you may also install the Python distribution directly from [PyPI](https://pypi.org/project/spectral-wave-data/) using your command line::

     pip install spectral_wave_data